Back to MrGibson.com | | Back to Tandy CoCo page

 CONT - Continues program execution after pressing or (break) useing STOP statement

 DRAW "string" - Draws a line beginning at specified starting point of specified length of specified color.
 Will also draw to scale, draw blank lines, draw non-updated lines, and execute substrings.
 If starting point in not specified, the last DRAW position or default of (128,96) is used.
-Example: DRAW "BM100,100;S10;U25;BR25;ND25,XA$;" Movement Commands The DRAW command uses specific character codes to determine direction and movement: Un: Up Dn: Down Ln: Left Rn: Right En: Diagonal Up/Right Fn: Diagonal Down/Right Gn: Diagonal Down/Left Hn: Diagonal Up/Left "n" represents the number of pixels to move.
+Example1: 40 DRAW "U20R20D20L20" the example will draw a box Example2: 40 DRAW "BM100,100;S10;U25;BR25;ND25,XA$;" Movement Commands The DRAW command uses specific character codes to determine direction and movement: Un: Up Dn: Down Ln: Left Rn: Right En: Diagonal Up/Right Fn: Diagonal Down/Right Gn: Diagonal Down/Left Hn: Diagonal Up/Left "n" represents the number of pixels to move.
 For example, DRAW "U10 R5" moves the cursor 10 pixels up and then 5 pixels right.
 Special Control Commands M x,y: Move to absolute coordinate (x,y) or relative (+x,+y) if a + or - sign is used.
 B: Move without drawing (Blank).
 E.g., DRAW "BU10" moves up 10 pixels without plotting them.
 Like with the U and other movement commands, B and M can be combined as for example: DRAW "BM100,100" N: Move and draw, but return to the original position afterward (No-update).
 For example, drawing down for 25: DRAW "ND25" Cn: Set color (n = 0-3 for CoCo 1 and 2, or higher with CoCo 3 palettes).
 Sn: Set scale factor (n).
 Default is 4.
 Scale 1 is smallest, 255 is largest.
 An: Set angle (n = 0, 1, 2, 3).
 0=0°, 1=90°, 2=180°, 3=270°.

 END - Ends execution of BASIC code.

-INPUT var - Takes input from keyboard Example 1: INPUT A$ This will read and store a string from the keyboard INPUT D This will read and store a number from the keyboard
+INPUT var - Takes input from keyboard Example 1: 10 INPUT A$ This will read and store a string from the keyboard 10 INPUT D This will read and store a number from the keyboard

 MEM - Finds the amount of free memory.
 Example: PRINT MEM

-PLAY "string" [**tested] PLAY "note" PlAY "length;note" PLAY "volume;note" MUSICAL NOTE/NUMBER Number Note 1 C 2 C#/D 3 D 4 E-/D# 5 E/F 6 F/E# 7 F#/G 8 G 9 G#/A 10 A 11 A#/B 12 B Note: PLAY does not recognize the notation B# or C-.
+PLAY "string" PLAY "note" PlAY "length;note" PLAY "volume;note" MUSICAL NOTE/NUMBER Number Note 1 C 2 C#/D 3 D 4 E-/D# 5 E/F 6 F/E# 7 F#/G 8 G 9 G#/A 10 A 11 A#/B 12 B Note: PLAY does not recognize the notation B# or C-.
 Play A note: PLAY "A" Add another note: PLAY "A;A#" Add pause PLAY "A;P2;A#" Change Volume PLAY "V5;A;P2; V10;A;P2; V30;A;P2" Change Note Length PLAY "L2;A;L4;A;A;L2;A;A"

 POKE (location, value) - Puts value (0-255) into specified memory location.
 Example: POKE 25,6:POKE 26,1:POKE 1536,0:NEW Makes maximum memory available for basic programs.
 Any basic program in memory is cleared.
 Not compatible with disk systems.
 Does not allow the use of graphics.
 Example Command2: POKE 280,PEEK(275) Result: Helps COCO Generate 'TRUE' Random Numbers.
 Remarks: Same as the Ext.
 Basic Statement X = RND(-TIMER).

-PRESET - Reset a point to background color.
+PRESET(number,number) - Reset a point to background color.
 Example: PRESET (5,6)

 REM - Non executed comment or a remark usually for documenting purpose.
+Example: 100 REM THIS LINE DOES NOTHING

 RETURN - Used to return to the place of the GOSUB